 The second pediatrician, Dr. Jennifer Shu, agrees with Rohyans.
 “Pediatricians no longer recommend talc-based baby powders because they’re dangerous if inhaled, but I see no danger in cornstarch-based powders if they’re used sparingly and carefully…there are times when cornstarch powder isn’t a good idea.
 If your baby’s skin is raw from diaper rash, for example, it’s probably best to keep powder off it and use a diaper ointment or cream instead.”

 I just went to check to see if I have cornstarch baby powder, and it turns out I do.
 But I didn’t buy it on purpose, and I think the powder before this one was talcum-based.
 So my son is probably going to die from asthma now, right?

 After hearing the Academy of Pediatrics doesn’t recommend Baby Powder I did some more investigating and discovered this Wiki page.

 Baby powder is unsafe, because it contains various combinations of finely ground particles, which are easily carried through the air, in the same way that dust is.
 These powders can be easily inhaled and irritate the baby’s lungs possibly resulting in pneumonia, breathing difficulties or even death.

-The Wiki page doesn’t even really advocate the corn starch powder saying, “Whilst the cornstarch particles are slightly larger, and less airborne than those in the talcum powder, they can still pose a risk to your baby.”
+The Wiki page doesn’t even really advocate the corn starch powder saying, “whilst the cornstarch particles are slightly larger, and less airborne than those in the talcum powder, they can still pose a risk to your baby.”

-I’m actually pretty shocked.
+And I’ve got to be honest: I’m actually pretty shocked.
 Until just now I hadn’t heard powder was bad and was a big fan.
 I never apply it carefully either.
 Oh boy.
 Yet another thing to add to the list of Ways I’m Probably Killing My Child.
 And here I just lost my faith in Butt Paste.
 What’s next?
 Deadly diapers?